radareorg/iaito/docs/source/user-docs/menus/hexdump-widget-context-menu.rst

 Bytes Per Row
 ----------------------------------------
-**Description:** Select how many bytes should be displayed by Cutter in each row in the Hexdump widget.
+**Description:** Select how many bytes should be displayed by Iaito in each row in the Hexdump widget.

 Available options are:
  - 1 byte